 The solar power market has grown significantly over the past decade.
-According to Solarbuzz, the global solar power market, as measured by annual solar power system installed capacities, grew at a compound annual growth rate, or CAGR, of 47.4% from 598 MW in 2003 to 2,826 MW in 2007.
+According to Solarbuzz, the global solar power market, as measured by annual solar power system installed capacities, grew at a CAGR of 47.4% from 598 MW in 2003 to 2,826 MW in 2007.
 In one of Solarbuzz's forecasts, annual solar power system installed capacities may further increase to 9,917 MW in 2012, and solar power industry revenue may increase from \$17.2 billion in 2007 to \$39.5 billion in 2012, which we believe is driven largely by surging market demand, rising product prices and government initiatives.